jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 # Introduction

-In winter 2016--20178, I decided to upodate a French Republican programme written in Pascal several decades ago.
-This is not a talk about Pascal programming, this is a talk about how I initialised a Git repository with commits dated back from 1983--1984.
+In winter 2016--2017, I decided to update a French Republican programme written in Pascal several decades ago.
+This is not a talk about Pascal programming, this is a talk about how I initialised a Git repository with commits dating back from 1983--1984.

 # Background

 In 2012, I found three listings back from my student years.
-Instead of the laser-printed A4 pages we are now used for since the end of the 1980's, these were accordion-folded sheets, with Caroll strips, out from dot-matrix printers.
+Instead of the laser-printed  A4 pages we  are now used to  since the end  of the 1980's,  these  were  accordion-folded  sheets,  with  Caroll  strips, printed from a dot-matrix printer.

 At the beginning of each one of these three listings, I had written a comment giving the date.
 This precise comment was the starting point